vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 A little primer on Rails components.

 * Models are abstractions to database records.
 They represent the domain.
 * Controllers respond to user interactions.
-They are talk to the models and provide data to presentation layer.
+They talk to the models and provide data to the presentation layer.
 * Helpers are utility functions that support controllers and sometimes Views.
-* Views are HTML pages that you see on the browser.
+* Views are HTML pages that you see in the browser.
 They are generated dynamically using the data provided by controllers.
 There can be static pages too.

 You'll create all these now.